 Alternative lenders offer a number of non-bank and non-SBA funding options, with unique loan and lending types to suit the needs of your business.
 This includes traditional lending options like lines of credit and term loans, as well as specialized forms of funding such as merchant cash advances, invoice factoring, and equipment financing.
 Let’s take a closer look at these three specialized forms of funding:

 - A merchant cash advance (MCA) is similar to a short-term loan, but is not actually a loan.
 Technically, an MCA is a purchase of future receivables, which means that a cash advance will be granted in exchange for a percentage of your business future credit and debit card sales until the advance is repaid.
 Payments are automatically deducted and will fluctuate with your daily sales—if sales are slow, your payments will be lower.
+It is important to take into consideration that there can be legal complications, particularly in instances where the terms are not clear or seem unfair, which is why consulting with an MCA attorney can be crucial.
+An experienced MCA lawyer can help navigate these complex agreements and ensure that your business is protected from potential pitfalls.

 - Invoice factoring is also not technically a loan—it’s a form of accounts receivable financing known as an asset purchase.
 With invoice factoring, a business’s unpaid invoices will be leveraged in exchange for fast access to working capital.
 The exact terms of your funding can take many forms, but most often, the lender will provide a percentage of the value of the outstanding invoice up front and will collect payment from the customer on your behalf.
 The remaining portion of the invoice will be paid to you when the customer pays, minus any lender fees.